loveencounterflow/bricabrac/README.md

         * extensibility:
           * instead of string values, optional objects can be used; in that case, the string value becomes value of entry with key `location`
-          * another key `prefer` can be added; where present, first the value of `prefer` is tested, if it cannot be resolved, then `location` is used
+          * <del>another key `prefer` can be added; where present, first the value of `prefer` is tested, if it cannot be resolved, then `location` is used</del>
+          * <ins>The `prefer` key should be viewed as strictly being there for local development only; as such, its presence and/or usage should also be restricted to the machine where development takes place.
+It would be cumbersome to elide and re-insert `prefer` keys each time a `bric-a-brac.json` file is staged and committed</ins>
+          * an override file `.bric-a-brac.overrides.json` that should be added to `.gitignore` may contain any settings that are valid on the local machine
+          * figure out how to test installation and package correctness both *with* and *without* `.bric-a-brac.overrides.json` being read; one option would be to temporarily rename the file to, say, `.DONT-USE.bric-a-brac.overrides.json`, also registered to get `.gitignore`d.
       * **Limitations**:
         * since keys are local target paths, they **do not coincide with strings to be used to load / import / require the data**